-Keep in mind that, on Linux and Unix systems, this will not allow SFTPPlus to authenticate accounts from the operating system, and you will be limited to only authenticating application-level accounts.
+Keep in mind that on Unix-like systems this will not allow SFTPPlus to authenticate accounts from the operating system, you will be limited to only authenticating application-level accounts.

 The operating system account used to run the SFTPPlus process only needs the following rights to access SFTPPlus files: * read permissions for the configuration file, * write permissions for the log files, * read/write permissions for the actual files managed by SFTPPlus.

 All the files belonging to an SFTPPlus installation should be set so that they only have read permissions for the account under which SFTPPlus runs.
 They should not have read permissions (or any other permission) for other accounts.

 When logs are stored in a local file and log rotation is enabled, SFTPPlus will need write permissions to the log file as well as to the folder containing this file.

 If you only send the logs to a syslog server or a remote HTTP server, you will not need write permissions for a local log file.

 When using Local Manager, SFTPPlus will need read and write access to its configuration file and to the folder containing this configuration file.
 This is because SFTPPlus will create a temporary file before updating the main configuration file.

 If you don’t use Local Manager, you can set SFTPPlus with read-only access to the configuration files.